whrit/n8n-nodes-smartlead/IMPLEMENTATION_TRACKING.md

 * Fields: `apiKey: string` (required).
 * Used by **all** declarative operations via `qs: { api_key: {{$credentials.apiKey}} }`. ([Smartlead Help Center][3])
+* ✅ Implemented in `credentials/SmartleadApi.credentials.ts` with a `/campaigns` test call so new creds can be verified without mutating data.

 ---